tmhglnd/mercury/docs/README.md

 ### new

-Create a new instance of an instrument.
-This can be a sample or a synth followed by the name of the sample or the name of the waveshape to use for the synth.
-After that functions can set parameters for the instrument
+Create a new instance of an instrument or external output.
+This can be a sample, a synth or an emitter followed by the name of the sample, the name of the waveshape to use for the synth or the type of output for the emitter (currently only supports osc).
+After that use functions to set parameters for the object.

 ```
-new <synth/sample> <argument> function(arguments)
+new <synth/sample/emitter> <argument> function(arguments)

 new synth <saw/sine/triangle/square>
 new sample <sample-filename>
+new emitter osc
 ```

 ### ring